diogogomesaraujo/p2p-data-aggregation/README.md

 ### Prerequisites

-In order to run build this application from source you will need to have `cargo`, `protobuf compiler `cargo` and  installed.
+In order to run build this application from source you will need to have `cargo`, `protobuf compiler` `docker` and `python` installed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>